-Some 100,000 years ago our history began.
-Number of participants: A hundred to a thousand.
+About a hundred thousand years ago our history began.
+Number of participants: Around one hundred and fifty thousand.
 Setting: Somewhere in Africa .
-The explosive eruption of the supervolcano Toba on the island of Sumatra in 72,000 B.C. marks a more precise date.
+The explosive eruption of the supervolcano Toba on the island of Sumatra in 72,000 B.C. marks a more precise date .
 Ashes darkened the sun and the fall-out covered an area bigger than Europe.
-A winter followed, lasting several years we are told .
-The same point in time is reached by a totally different route: Mitochondrial DNA research.
+A winter followed, lasting several years we are told.
+About the same point in time is reached by a totally different route: Mitochondrial DNA research .
 Mitochondria are the energy producers of our cells, their batteries so to speak and we inherit them from our mothers.
-An analysis of their underlying blueprints, the DNA, suggests that the women of the world at present are descendants from no more than a few thousand individuals living shortly after the supervolcano explosion and not at a considerable earlier date.
-The Toba eruption may have been a disaster for our species, bringing us on the brink of extinction and reducing our numbers by several factors of ten.
-The early survival success of the hunter-gatherers - mainly due to their power of speech - was annihilated in one single blow.
+An analysis of their underlying blueprint their mitochondral DNA or mtDna suggests that almost all the women of the world outside Africa at present are descendants from no more than a few hundred individuals a so-called bottleneck living after the supervolcano explosion and not at a considerable earlier date.
+For an overview of the various migrations out of Africa of early humans click here.

-By 10,000 B.C. the damage was more than repaired and our species had increased by a factor thousand to a number between one and ten million.
-In the figure "History World Population" this jump in our numbers is visualised.
+By 10,000 B.C. our species had increased to a number between one and ten million.
+In the figure "Growth World Population" this jump in our numbers is visualised.
 Vertically the numbers of homo sapiens with their numerical uncertainties are plotted logarithmically.
 Time runs along the horizontal scale, we use the Christian era with its Gregorian calendar (New Style).The increase of the hunter-gatherers is represented by the rising lightblue area up to about 6,000 B.C.
 The slow decrease of this mode of existence since then is schematically indicated by the descending line to the one million tick mark at present.
 Apart from the estimate at the time of the Toba eruption, the data are taken from a table on the website of the US Census Bureau .
 The development of the numbers as function of time is approximated by a sum of three independent exponential functions, the population curve N(t), where t stands for time.
 In the figure with its logarithmic vertical scale these functions, also called powers of e, form straight lines and their areas are indicated with different colours.

 After 6,000 B.C. up to the present our totals multiply again with a factor thousand and two separate processes are responsible for this dramatic increase.
 The exponential growth, triggered by the agricultural revolution which started eight to seven millennia ago, is responsible for the increase to six hundred million by 1600 A.D.
 This process is indicated in the figures by the green colour.